Skip to content

 The Update Workspace Assignments endpoint, POST /v3/workspaces/{workspace_id}/manual-assign, adds or removes specific grants from a workspace whose auto_group is false.
 Send grant IDs in assign_grants, remove_grants, or both, with up to 500 IDs per list.

-To set a workspace at creation time, pass workspace_id on POST /v3/connect/custom.
-To sort existing grants in bulk by domain, use the Automatically Group Grants endpoint, which runs a background job and creates new domain workspaces when needed.
+To sort existing grants in bulk by domain, use the Automatically Group Grants endpoint, which runs a background job and creates domain workspaces as needed.